John Watson (racing driver): Early Formula One career

-John Watson was born in Belfast and educated at Rockport School, Northern Ireland.
+Watson was born in Belfast and educated at Rockport School, Northern Ireland.
 Watson's Formula One career began in 1972, driving a customer March-Cosworth 721 for Goldie Hexagon Racing in a non-Championship event: the World Championship Victory Race at Brands Hatch.
 Watson's first World Championship events came in the 1973 season, in which he raced in the British Grand Prix in a customer Brabham-Ford BT37, and the US Grand Prix, where he drove the third works Brabham BT42.
 Neither was particularly successful, as in the British race he ran out of fuel on the 36th lap and his engine failed after only seven laps in the United States event.

 Watson scored his first World Championship point in the 1974 Monaco Grand Prix, while driving for Goldie Hexagon Racing.
 He went on to score a total of six points that season, driving a customer Brabham BT42-Ford modified by the team.
 He failed to score Championship points the following year, driving for Team Surtees, Team Lotus and Penske Cars.
 At the 1975 Spanish Grand Prix he had the chance to score his first win.
 He was in second position, behind Mario Andretti, until he had to stop in the pits for checks after his car started to suffer vibrations.
 Andretti retired later, and after rejoining the race Watson finished in eighth, his best Championship result in 1975.
 In non-Championship races he fared somewhat better, taking second place in the Race of Champions at Brands Hatch, and fourth at the International Trophy race at Silverstone.